vuestorefront/vue-storefront/packages/core/docs/guide/theme.md

 <img src="https://camo.githubusercontent.com/5e44d945fe332e31a78af2f8345cdb3aae2de666aa3619ca81f67da7ff2187f8/68747470733a2f2f692e6962622e636f2f37534b627a354b2f3132333435372e706e67" />

-With Storefront UI you're getting both [Vue.js components]((https://storybook.storefrontui.io/)) and [Figma designs](figma.com/file/N0Ct95cSAoODNv7zYS01ng/Storefront-UI-%7C-Design-System?node-id=0%3A1) that match them so it's straightforward for your design team to customize it.
+With Storefront UI you're getting both [Vue.js components]((https://storybook.storefrontui.io/)) and [Figma designs](figma.com/file/N0Ct95cSAoODNv7zYS01ng/Storefront-UI-%7C-Design-System?node-id=0%3A1) that match them so it's straightforward for your design team to customize them.
 The library works great for multi-tenancy model as a shared UI library that can be customized differently for each tenant.

 To learn more about Storefront UI please check:
 - [Storybook](https://storybook.storefrontui.io/) where you can find a list of all it's available components